Skip to main content

 What are the minimum requirements for entry to the program?

-A student is admitted to the CFT program on the basis of the criteria outlined in policy including previous undergraduate and graduate academic work, three letters of recommendation, scores on the TOEFL for international students (when relevant), statement of the candidate’s academic and career objectives, and an academic writing sample.
-The writing sample can be any previously submitted or published work that you have completed in an academic setting (assignments, articles, reports, etc).
+A student is admitted to the CFT program on the basis of the criteria outlined in policy including previous undergraduate and graduate academic work, three letters of recommendation, statement of the candidate’s academic and career objectives, academic writing sample, and scores on the TOEFL for international students (when relevant).

 The CFT Program also considers previous experience in both research and human service, which are desired, but not required.
 Following the faculty’s initial review of the pool of applicants, the faculty select a group of applicants to invite for personal interviews.

-The clinical faculty considers applications to the program on a case-by-case basis.
-It is desirable for students to have had academic coursework in the areas of family studies, human development, research methods and statistics, abnormal psychology, and an introduction to therapy or counseling skills.
+It is strongly encouraged that students have academic coursework in the areas of developmental psychology as prior knowledge should be assumed before entering this graduate program.
+Classes in family studies, human development, research methods and statistics, abnormal psychology, and an introduction to therapy or counseling skills are also preferred.
 Work or volunteer experience in human services (especially therapy-related experience) is highly recommended.

 When is the application deadline?